|

 Consular Instructions (CCI).

-visa sticker).
+sticker).
 This visa is issued for one, two or several visits.
-Its period
+Its period of

 six-month period.